smoliva/smoliva.blog/content/post/computer-chronicles-revisited-026-sony-cd-rom-pioneer-px-7-halcyon.md

 ## Halcyon's Failure to Launch

-Neither of the two computers featured in this episode--the Pioneer PX-7 or the Halcyon--was ever sold in the United States.
+Neither of the two computers featured in this episode--the Pioneer PX-7 or the Halcyon--were ever sold in the United States.
 The PX-7 was only released in Japan and Europe.
 The LaserDisc player--a [Pioneer LD-700](https://www.msx.org/wiki/Pioneer_LD-700) model--was a separate peripheral that actually was sold in the United States starting in 1983.

 As for the Halcyon, it has become infamous as one of the greatest products that never made it to market.
-Although the Halcyon garnered a lot of enthusiastic early press during the prototype stage--certainly enough to get Gary Kildall's attention--the console never shipped a single retail unit.

-Simone de Rochefort explained in a 2018 retrospective for [Polygon](https://www.polygon.com/videos/2018/3/1/17063348/halcyon-rare-console-history), that while the Halcyon's promise may have predicted a future dominated by voice-operated home automation machines like Alexa and Siri, Rick Dyer's promised console was the wrong product at the wrong time:
+Although the Halcyon garnered a lot of enthusiastic early press during the prototype stage, the console never shipped a single retail unit.
+Simone de Rochefort explained in a 2018 retrospective for [Polygon](https://www.polygon.com/videos/2018/3/1/17063348/halcyon-rare-console-history), that while the Halcyon's may have foreshadowed a future dominated by voice-operated home automation machines like Alexa and Siri, Rick Dyer's promised console was the wrong product at the wrong time:

 >Halcyon was slated to come out in 1985, with a price tag of $2,500 for the voice-controlled model.
 >